themindfuldev/tiagorg.github.io-source/_i18n/en/_posts/2013-08-28-talk-javascript-for-real.md

 ---
 {% include JB/setup %}

-On August 13th and 28th of 2013 I gave this talk, focusing on developers coming from languages such as Java, explaining how to code in JavaScript for real and start the good practices right now.
+On August 13th and 28th of 2013 I gave this talk in Avenue Code, focusing on developers coming from languages such as Java, explaining how to code in JavaScript for real and start the good practices right now.
 <br/>
 #### Part 1
 <iframe width="560" height="315" src="//www.youtube.com/embed/kV5uEoyJ-pQ" frameborder="0" allowfullscreen="allowfullscreen"> </iframe><br/>